- Holidays and Celebrations»

-It's been almost 130 years since the first Labor Day celebration in America.
+It's been over 130 years since the first Labor Day celebration in America.
 As the country celebrates Labor Day this year, let's take a look at some facts and trivia about the holiday.

 - Who exactly first suggested the concept of Labor Day is contested.
 Some people think it was Peter J. McGuire, cofounder of the American Federation of Labor, while others hold that it was Matthew Mcguire, secretary of the Central Labor Union in New York.

 - The first Labor day was celebrated on September 5th, 1882, in New York, with the second observance following one year later.

 - Labor Day legislation evolved from municipal ordinances to state laws, and as more and more states got behind the movement to celebrate a day for workers, the United States Congress passed an act making it a legal holiday in 1894.
 All 50 states have also passed laws making it a state holiday.